Soumya-Jagannath-Ojha/Weather_App/README.md

 # Weather App

-This is a weather application built using React and Vue.js, powered by the OpenWeather API.
+This weather application is built using React and Vue.js, powered by the OpenWeather API.

 ## Features